njahs/test-docs/docs/installation/realtimemesh.md

 3. (Optional) Move the downloaded plugin to your project's plugin folder.
     - Default Installation Location: ``C:\Program Files\Epic Games\UE_[version]\Engine\Plugins``
 4. Enable the plugin in your project: **Edit > Plugins**
 5. Et voila, your deformable mesh should use *RealtimeMeshComponent* now.
-You can double check it by visiting the [component settings](./configuration.md) and check the value of "_Active Mesh Type_", this is either "_REALTIME_MESH_" or "_PROCEDURAL_MESH_"
+You can double check it by visiting the [component project settings](./configuration.md) and check the value of "_Active Mesh Type_", this is either "_REALTIME_MESH_" or "_PROCEDURAL_MESH_"
-    - Alternatively there is also an _Mesh Type_ property inside every DeformableMeshComponent.
+    - Alternatively there is also an _Mesh Type_ property inside every *DeformableMeshComponent*.
 6. In case this does not work, try to clean your solution (delete _intermediate_ + _binaries_ folder of your project and plugin) and rebuild your solution.
-    - When switching from PMC to RMC (or vice versa) we actually define a C++ preprocessor "_USE\_RMC_" and this switches everything inside our component to the respective mesh component.
-This logic is inside the plugin's _build.cs_ file.
+    - When switching from PMC to RMC (or vice versa) we actually un-/define a C++ preprocessor "_USE\_RMC_" and this switches everything inside our component and the tool to the respective mesh component type.
+This logic is triggered inside the plugin's _build.cs_ file.